Skip to main content

 Choose gas when: speed and convenience are the priority.
 You want to cook weeknight dinners, you cook for the same group of people regularly, you want consistent results without managing a fire, you grill more than you smoke.

-I own both.
+Most serious outdoor cooks end up with both.
 The gas grill gets used four nights a week.
-The charcoal grill gets used on weekends when I have time to do it properly.
+The charcoal grill gets used on weekends when there is time to do it properly.
 They serve different purposes and both earn their space.

 What to Look For When Buying a Gas Grill